 Another question about cellular automata is the matter of their stability under small perturbations to their initial conditions.
 In a previous article a classification of ECAs by sensitivity to initial conditions was introduced~\cite{zenilca}.
 In this article we want to look at the asymptotic behaviour of the ECAs that do present phase transitions.
 This focus was dictated by the concept of Kolmogorov complexity.
 The method produces the following variation of Wolfram's classification \cite{kn:ZenAISB}:

-\begin{myitemize} \item {Classes 1 and 2 ($C_{1,2}$).} The evolution of the system is highly compressible for any number of steps; \item {Classes 3 and 4 ($C_{3,4}$).} The lengths of the compressed evolutions asymptotically converge to the lengths of the uncompressed evolutions. \end{myitemize}
+\begin{itemlist} \item {Classes 1 and 2 ($C_{1,2}$).} The evolution of the system is highly compressible for any number of steps; \item {Classes 3 and 4 ($C_{3,4}$).} The lengths of the compressed evolutions asymptotically converge to the lengths of the uncompressed evolutions. \end{itemlist}

 A measure based on the change of the asymptotic direction of the size of the compressed evolutions of a system for different initial configurations (following a proposed Gray-code enumeration of initial configurations) was presented in~\cite{zenilca}.
 It gauges the resiliency or sensitivity of a system vis-\`a-vis its initial conditions.
 The phase transition coefficient defined therein led to an interesting characterisation and classification of systems, which when applied to elementary CA, yielded exactly Wolfram's four classes of system behaviour.
 The coefficient works by compressing the changes of the different evolutions through time, normalised by evolution space.
 It has proved to be an interesting way to address Wolfram's classification questions.
 The motivation in~\cite{zenilca} was to address one of the apparent problems of Wolfram's original classification, that of rules behaving in different ways when starting from different initial configurations.